 Wearing fragrance is easy; just a little spritz on your pulse points, and you’re good to go.
 But the best way to store it?
 Well, that can sometimes be confusing —which is why here at The Perfume Shop we’re sharing a few simple tips to help your favourite scent stay fresh for longer.
-Read on to discover why it’s a good idea to keep perfume in the fridge (yes, you read that right!)
+Read on to discover why it’s a good idea to store perfume in the fridge (yes, you read that right!)

-Should you keep perfume in the fridge?
+Should you store perfume in the fridge?

 Yes, absolutely!
 Storing your perfume in the fridge is the best way to help it stay fresh, especially during the hot summer months.
 Sunlight, heat from radiators and changes in temperature can all destroy perfume over time, but when stored in the cool, dark fridge it can last for years.